Top Content Analysis Tools

 - Business plan starting at $449.95 per month.

-With all the puzzle pieces together, one can say that Semrush is a sophisticated content analysis tool granting many capabilities.
+With all the puzzle pieces together, one can say that Semrush is a sophisticated tool granting many capabilities.
 It is vital for developing distinct content marketing and SEO strategies.
 However, you need to pay a hefty price for all of that.

-8. Surfer
+Surfer SEO

 When it comes to interactive content analysis SEO tools, it is impossible to avoid mentioning Surfer SEO.
 It is a unique content editor offering real-time insights into ways of improving your content.
 Surfer includes keyword recommendations, distinct usage counts, content score metrics, images, and paragraph counts.
 It grants a guideline you need to follow to make the most optimized content for your website.